dotnet/docs/docs/core/compatibility/aspnet-core/8.0/securitytoken-events.md

 ## Previous behavior

-Previously, the affected properties were implemented by a subclass of <xref:System.IdentityModel.Tokens.SecurityToken> named <xref:System.IdentityModel.Tokens.Jwt.JwtSecurityToken>, which is the previous generation of JWT implementation.
+Previously, the affected `SecurityToken` properties were implemented by <xref:System.IdentityModel.Tokens.Jwt.JwtSecurityToken>, which derives from <xref:System.IdentityModel.Tokens.SecurityToken>, <xref:System.IdentityModel.Tokens.Jwt.JwtSecurityToken> is the previous generation of JSON Web Token (JWT) implementation.
 The <xref:System.IdentityModel.Tokens.Jwt.JwtSecurityToken> tokens were produced by <xref:Microsoft.AspNetCore.Builder.JwtBearerOptions.SecurityTokenValidators>.

 ## New behavior

-Starting in ASP.NET Core 8.0, the class derived from <xref:System.IdentityModel.Tokens.SecurityToken> that implements these properties is <xref:Microsoft.IdentityModel.JsonWebTokens>, by default. <xref:Microsoft.IdentityModel.JsonWebTokens> tokens are produced by more optimized <xref:Microsoft.IdentityModel.Tokens.TokenHandler> handlers.
+Starting in ASP.NET Core 8.0, the <xref:Microsoft.IdentityModel.JsonWebTokens> class, which also derives from <xref:System.IdentityModel.Tokens.SecurityToken>, implements the `SecurityToken` properties, by default. <xref:Microsoft.IdentityModel.JsonWebTokens> tokens are produced by more optimized <xref:Microsoft.IdentityModel.Tokens.TokenHandler> handlers.

 ## Type of breaking change